Andros-Spica/ABM-tutorial-koeln-2022/README.md

 Next, we bring all the extra code and interface objects present in PondTrade-step 13; almost no modification in procedures are required.
 The exceptions are:

 - There is no `isLand` variable here and, given that there is no water patches, we should simply erase the code that distinguishes it.
-- Since there is only land patches and we are using the standard deviation of elevations to assign `pathCost`, there are no `relativePathCostInLand` or `relativePathCostInLand`.
+- Since there is only land patches and we are using the standard deviation of elevations to assign `pathCost`, there are no `relativePathCostInLand` or `relativePathCostInPort`.
 We can erase all reference to these two parameters, which will leave the corresponding cultural traits of transport technology as the sole modifiers of `pathCost`.

 We carefully organise the schedulling of calls in `setup` and `go`: